joannnelee/Tableu-AirBnB-Project/README.md

 ### Tools

-Tableu - To join the tables and create visualizations.
+Tableau - To join the tables and create visualizations.

 ### Dashboard

-The completed dashboard is shown below.
+The completed dashboard is shown below and can also be accessed [here.](https://public.tableau.com/app/profile/joanne.lee6979/viz/AirBnBFullProject_17253550455810/Dashboard1?publish=yes)

 ![Dashboard 1](https://github.com/user-attachments/assets/bb52a83a-995c-43b9-bae3-afd656eef8b4)